-Our Immigration Team is made up of qualified solicitors who are Immigration Specialists with over 10 years experience and one of the solicitors is a member of the Law Society’s Immigration & Asylum Accreditation Scheme.
-All are members of the Immigration Law Practitioners’ Association.
+Our Immigration Team consists of qualified solicitors who are Immigration Specialists with over 15 years experience.
+Some of our team are members of the Immigration Law Practitioners’ Association.

 At Chris Alexander Solicitors we offer a professional service with very reasonable fees and flexible payment terms for all of our clients.
-Our firm is VAT registered and this should be added to our fees at 20%.
+Our firm is VAT registered and this will be added to our fees at 20%.

 For our fixed fee arrangements, payment must be made fully at the outset, unless a separate arrangement for the payment has been agreed.
 If you cannot afford to pay our fee in full at the time of instructing us in relation to your matter, you may be able to pay part of the fee at the time of instructing us and the rest of the fee should be paid within 30 days.

 On initial consultation, we charge a one-off initial consultation fee of £100 (+ 20% VAT).

 Our professional fees (+ 20% VAT) as shown in the Fees Table include the following services:

 • Advice on the legal requirements, the procedure for applying and the documents required in support of your application